sjsrey/pysalScipy/README.md

 ## Tutorial Description

-[PySAL][pysal] is a modular library with supports a wide variety of methods of spatial analysis.
-In this tutorial we will provide an introduction to a selection of these modules to show users how they can be used to analyze their spatial data.
+[PySAL][pysal] is a modular library that supports a wide variety of spatial analysis methods.
+In this tutorial we will provide an introduction to a selection of these modules and  show users the methods can be used to analyze their spatial data.
 The focus is on: [1] the processing of different common vector formats for geospatial data; [2] the visualization and mapping of that data; and [3] the application of methods of exploratory spatial data analysis.
-Along the way we also demonstrate the use of PySAL with other packages in the Python scientific stack including [matplotlib][mpl], [cartopy][cartopy], and folium, as well as how PySAL can be used with and the open source geographic information system [QGIS][anita].
+Along the way we also demonstrate the use of PySAL with other packages in the Python scientific stack including [matplotlib][mpl], [cartopy][cartopy], and [folium][folium], as well as how PySAL can be used with the open source geographic information system [QGIS][anita].
 Concepts will be illustrated through a series of IPython notebooks and participants will have the opportunity to carry out several hands-on exercises.

 ## Outline

-- 0:00-0:15 Introduction and Setup
+- 0:00-0:15 Introduction and setup
 	- PySAL Overview
 	- Ensure all participants have require packages installed along with datasets and notebooks for the tutorials and exercise